 What if my employer asks me to stay home?
 Is it a suspension?
 Will I be paid?

-If you can work from home, you should be paid your salary as normal and your sick leave should not be affected.
+If you can work from home, you should be paid your salary as normal.
 Even if home working isn’t usually allowed, check with your employer if you are allowed to work from home.

-If you cannot work from home (maybe because you are a shop or factory worker) and your job is no longer being carried out at your place of work, then your employer can apply to the government to cover 80% of your wages (to a max of £2,500p/m) through the coronavirus job retention scheme.
-This should not affect your sick leave.
+If you cannot work from home (maybe because you are a shop or factory worker), then your employer can apply to the government to cover 80% of your wages (to a max of £2,500p/m) through the coronavirus job retention scheme.

 If only one parent or carer is a key worker, can I send my children to school?

 The Department for Education has issued guidance to say that ‘Children with at least one parent or carer who is critical to the COVID-19 response can attend school if required.

 However, many families with a parent or carer working in critical sectors will be able to ensure their child is kept at home.
 Every child who can be safely cared for at home should be, to limit the chance of the virus spreading.’

 We’ve included some information about how Northern Ireland, Wales and Scotland have applied this guidance below:

 - Northern Ireland: ni.gov.uk has not given any guidance that differs from that of the UK Department of Education, so at this stage the assumption is that if one parent is a key worker, then their child can continue going to school if it is not possible for the other parent to care for them at home.